gersondekleuver/FAIR/README.md

 </p>

 ## Citation
-Here is the citation of our basecode paper:
+Here is the citation of the proto2proto basecode paper:
 ```BibTeX
 @inproceedings{Keswani2022Proto2ProtoCY,
   title={Proto2Proto: Can you recognize the car, the way I do?},